UVLabs/location-picker-at-checkout-for-woocommerce/readme.txt

 11. Multiple saved addresses feature for customers (PRO)
 12. Shipping Cost by Region (aka Shipping Zones by Drawing) feature (PRO)
 13. Shipping Cost applied to custom shipping method for a previously drawn shipping region (PRO)
+14. Shipping Cost by Store Location (PRO)
+15. Shipping Cost by Store Distance (PRO)

 == Upgrade Notice ==

 == Changelog ==
+= 1.6.0 =
+* [New PRO] Cost by Store Distance - Set order shipping price based on the customer's distance relative to your store location.
+* [New PRO] Cost by Store Location - Set order shipping price based on the store that the customer selects at checkout.
+* [New PRO] Free for X distance - If a customer's distance is less than the value you set (X), then that customer receives free shipping.
+* [New PRO] A map has been added to the Export submenu in LPAC's settings to show past order locations based on the date range selected.
+* [Improvement] Store locations settings have been improved and moved to their own submenu in LPAC settings.
+* [Improvement] The "missing API key" notice displayed to admins on the checkout page is now more prominent.
+* [Compatibility] Fix duplicate and missing LPAC fields in WooFunnels custom checkout page.
+* [Info] Support for Orderable plugin
+* [Info] Tested on WC 6.7
+* [Info] Various other bugs fixes

 = 1.5.7 =
 * [New] Store location feature - display map markers for your store locations on the checkout page map.
 * [Improvement] Add sample export in lite version of plugin.